MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-concept.md

 ---
-title: Azure Private endpoints and Private Link with Azure Media Services
+title: Azure Private endpoints with Azure Media Services
 description: This article gives an overview of using a private endpoint with Azure Media Services.
 Media Services endpoints include streaming endpoints that are origin servers for streaming video and formats media into HLS and DASH, key delivery that provides media content keys and DRM licenses to media viewers, live events that ingest media content for live streaming, and the Media Services storage account that stores media blobs and associated streaming files in an asset (container).
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: conceptual
-ms.date: 05/25/2022
+ms.date: 06/06/2022
 ms.author: inhenkel
 ---

-# Azure private endpoints and Private Link with Azure Media Services
+# Azure private endpoints with Azure Media Services

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]